joaohenggeler/eternal-wanderer/Source/README.md

 * `max_required_depth`: the maximum depth for which snapshots are prioritized (inclusive).
 Snapshots in this range are always scouted first until they're exhausted.
 May be null if there's no maximum.

-* `min_snapshots_for_same_host`: the minimum amount of snapshots that have to be scouted before the same host is visited again.
+* `min_snapshots_for_same_host`: the minimum amount of scouted page snapshots before the same host can be selected again.
+Media snapshots are not counted since a single page can link to multiple media files on the same host.
 May be null if there's no minimum.

 * `excluded_url_tags`: which HTML tags to skip when collecting URLs from their attributes.